 - Make sure to remove all extra oil from your ironware before "curing".
 Too much oil develops a sticky residue.

 - Depending on the state of your skillet, you might need to repeat cleaning it with salt a couple of times to remove rust successfully.
-Don't forget to "cure" it on the stovetop for about 5-10 minutes on medium heat in between; finish process in the oven (step 4).
+Don't forget to "cure" it on the stovetop for about 5-10 minutes on medium heat in between; finish the process in the oven (step 4).

-- You might want to place a piece of aluminum foil on the rack below the skillet just in case.
+- You might want to place a piece of aluminum foil on the rack below the skillet, just in case.
 It might create some smoke.

 When it comes to enamel skillets and Dutch ovens, clean them as any other pots and pans you have.
 No need to "season" them.

 The most common reason your skillet could be sticky is that you've used too much oil when seasoning it.
-To get rid of the gunk, use a scouring pad or some coarse sea salt to scrub your pan and rinse it out with water.
+To get rid of the gunk, use a scouring pad or coarse sea salt to scrub your pan and rinse it with water.

 If you have a thick build-up, or it's more persistent, pop your skillet in the oven for an hour at 350 degrees Fahrenheit.
 Wipe it out and re-season.